UCI-GDIM32-W25/hw1-bar-rod/README.md

 Put your notes from the W1L2 (Thurs, Jan 9) in-class activity here.

+Objects:
+Player (bunny)
+Player aesthetics
+Bunny (white/purple)
+Seeds/Plant
+Plant aesthetics
+Green leaves
+UI
+Seeds planted
+Seeds remaining

+Attributes/Actions:

+Player movement:
+Actions:
+WASD and space key to plant
+Plantings / pressing space
+Seed prefab to create a clone when player presses space UI to change when player presses space

+Plants:
+When player presses space, the plant is placed at the player’s location Only one seed at a time

+Affect:
+The plants are planted specifically at the player’s location After planting 5 seeds, the player will not be able to plant anymore The player is limited to plant

+UI
+Depending on how many seeds are planted, the UI changes the number of seeds remaining/planted When player plants a seed:
+Seeds planted UI goes up
+Seeds remaining UI goes down

 ## Devlog
 Prompt: Include the HW1 break-down exercise you wrote during the Week 1 - Lecture 2 (Jan 9) in-class activity (above).
 If you did not attend and perform this activity, review the lecture slides and write your own plan for how you believe HW1 should be built.
 If your initially proposed plan turned out significantly different than the activity answers given by Prof Reid, you may want to note what was different.
 Then, write about how the plan you wrote in the break-down connects to the code you wrote.
 Cite specific class names and method names in the code and GameObjects in your Unity Scene.